ayushjaiswal3/food-website/README.md

 ## Features
-- User Management: Users can create accounts, log in, and manage their profiles.
+- User Management: Users can sign up, log in, and manage their profiles securely using JWT-based authentication.

-- Account Management: Users can view account details, check balances, and manage multiple accounts.
-- Transactions: Users can perform deposits, withdrawals, and transfers between accounts.
-- Transaction History: Users can view a history of all transactions.
+- Role-Based Access Control: Separate access for Restaurant Owners and Customers to enhance security and personalize user experience.

+- Restaurant & Menu Browsing: Customers can explore restaurants, browse dynamic menus, and view food items with details.

+- Cart & Order Placement: Add items to cart, update quantities, and place real-time orders with instant feedback.

+- Payment Integration: Integrated with Stripe API to handle secure and smooth online payments.

+- Order Tracking: Customers can track the status of their orders post-placement.

+- Admin/Owner Dashboard: Restaurant owners can manage menu items, view orders, and track customer interactions.

+- State Management: Redux used to maintain consistent state across components and ensure smooth UI/UX.

+- Responsive UI: Built with React.js and Material UI for a user-friendly experience across devices.

 ## Tech Stack
 - Backend: Spring Boot